Skip to content

 How it works

-Two products, one workspace.
-Seal for court-defensible signatures (anyone can verify).
-Vault for encrypted documents that only the people you name can read.
-We retain hashes and audit metadata, never the original bytes.
+Four products, one workspace, one hybrid post-quantum core.
+Seal for court-defensible signatures anyone can verify.
+Vault for encrypted documents only the recipients you name can read.
+Sign for multi-party PAdES signature workflows with a final workspace PQC seal.
+My Vault for workspace-shared encrypted storage of any file.
+We retain hashes and audit metadata, never the original plaintext.

-Programmatic API access (POST /v1/seal, /v1/vault) ships from the Pro plan upward.
-The portal is the default surface — no API key required to seal or verify.
+Programmatic API access (POST /v1/seal, /v1/vault, /v1/sign/...) ships from the Pro plan upward.
+The portal is the default surface — no API key required to seal, send, sign, or verify.

 Sign in